josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 2. It looks good and functions well.

 Quality over quantity.
 One really good small project is worth a handful of sloppy demos, so get all the help and feedback you can.
 It's likely people will peer into the code, so make sure it's in good shape, and make it as accessible and performant as possible.

+Lastly: if this is still something you need to check off your list, pick something you'll enjoy working on, but will learn a little bit from, too.
+(I'd recommend a balance of about 70/30 as far as that goes.)

 <SideNote>